 The house was a bit warm so I set the temperature a couple of degrees lower on the thermostat.
 A short while later, I noticed that no air was coming from the registers and the outside compressor unit wasn’t running.
+The problem was caused by a broken condensation pump which triggered the overflow safety switch to shutoff the AC.

-Purpose of an Air Conditioner Condensate Pump
+Purpose of an Air Conditioner Condensation Pump

 An air conditioner condensate pump is used when a gravity (or downhill sloping) condensate drain line to either the outdoors or a floor drain isn’t feasible, for example when the air handler is located in the basement.
 (My home has two air handlers: one in the attic with gravity condensate drain line to the outdoors and another in the basement with a condensate pump.)